What to see

 Travelling supporters of League 2 clubs can plan a visit to Leyton Orient in one of two ways: to follow the core principle of Towns of Two Halves and find out what this corner of East London has to offer; or to look at the League 2 table, discover that Orient is the only London club on the schedule, and take the entire capital as their canvas for the day or the weekend.

-There’s an entire industry devoted to telling people where to go and what to do in London.
+There’s a substantial industry devoted to telling people where to go and what to do in London.
 It needs no help from Towns of Two Halves.
 Leyton, on the other hand…

 On the face of it the pickings are slim.
 Coronation Gardens and Sidmouth Park are close to the Orient ground.
 Slightly further away is the urban Brooks Farm.
 On the other side of the A106, however, is the Queen Elizabeth Olympic Park so you might like to get the tube to Stratford and rekindle memories of 2012 on your way to the match.

 First, though, you will have to negotiate Westfield Stratford City – the tube station decants passengers into it.
 The contrast between Westfield and Leyton High Road is more than usually stark.
 It’s not only the difference between worlds: bogus prosperity as opposed to honest toil.
 It also offers a glimpse of alternative futures: in Westfield a world built on pointless consumption, funded by ceaseless borrowing; and in Leyton an organic, untidy, utilitarian evolution.

 Westfield has the biggest of big-name stores, between which an ersatz high street threads its way, bordered here and there by ersatz pavement cafés.
 Brightly lit and sparkling with reflective surfaces, it repeatedly presents you with your own image.
 If you stop to look at a window display, you may notice your ill-defined reflection positioned among the goods.
 A colleague of mine once defined ‘lifestyle’ as “Pre-packaged homogeneity for the terminally unimaginative” and here it is, with you drawn into it.
 Is that a look of yearning on your reflection’s face?
 It’s Pepper’s Ghost, wanting more salt.